Holden Commodore (VS)

-The Holden Commodore (VS) is an executive car which was produced by Holden from 1995 to 1997 and 2000 for utility versions.
+The Holden Commodore (VS) is a full-size car which was produced by Holden from 1995 to 1997 for sedans and wagons, 1995 to 1999 for the long-wheelbase Statesman/Caprice, and 1995 to 2000 for utility versions.
 It was the fourth and final iteration of the second generation of the Commodore.
 The range included the luxury variants, Holden Berlina (VS) and Holden Calais (VS).

 Overview

 Launched in April 1995, the VS Commodore served as a mechanical update of the second generation architecture, destined to assist sales before the all-new VT model in August 1997.
 The extent of exterior changes veered not much further than a redesigned Holden logo and wheel trims.
 An updated Ecotec (Emissions and Consumption Optimisation through TEChnology) version of the Buick V6 engine coincided with the changes to the engine in the United States.
 The Ecotec engine packed 13 percent more power, an increase of 17 kW over the VR, cut fuel consumption by 5 percent, and increased the compression ratio from 9.0:1 to 9.4:1.
 Holden mated the new engine with a modified version of the GM 4L60-E automatic transmission, bringing improved throttle response and smoother changes between gears.
 Safety features were also improved, with a passenger airbag becoming available.

 The utility version of the VS was released in April 1995.
 The limited edition VS wagon with manual gearbox had a production run of just 300 vehicles.

 The VS Commodore was the last of which to be sold as Toyota Lexcens, as Holden and Toyota ended their model-sharing scheme.
 The last Lexcens were built during 1997.